 Fineco has a proprietary trading platform with interactive charts and a stock screener to filter stocks.
 The platform can also be used on mobile devices.
 Fineco is regulated by the Financial Conduct Authority and the Prudential Regulation Authority in the UK.

-One of the most popular CFD brokers for ETF investing is Capital.com.
+Capital.com is a CFD Broker that can be used for ETF investing.
 As a CFD broker, any trade you make will be in the form of a contract for difference, rather than the underlying instrument.
 CFDs are available on ETFs, shares, indices, commodities, currencies and cryptocurrencies – so all asset classes are covered.
 In terms of ETFs, Capital.com currently lists 379 different funds.

-Investing in ETFs with CFDs offers two advantages – the ability to use leverage and the ability to easily open short positions as well as long positions.
-These attributes make CFDs ideal for short-term trading as well as long-term investing.
+Investing in ETFs with CFDs offers the ability to use leverage and the ability to open short positions as well as long positions.

 Capital.com doesn’t charge a commission, but instead charges a spread, and is well known for charging very competitive spreads.
 In addition, you will not be charged for deposits or withdrawals.